Oklahoma State University: Housing

 Current university-owned housing options include 31 residence halls, more than 15 dining options, and six family-first apartment complexes.
 In recent years, on-campus housing has been undergoing significant transformation.
 Student living was previously dominated by traditional residence halls; however, apartment-style buildings now comprise approximately half of the living quarters.
 In 2005, the high-rise Willham North and South residence halls that once dominated the Stillwater skyline were demolished and replaced with the Village suites on its site.
 Iba Hall, another traditional hall, was closed in 2007 but was reopened in 2011 due to an increase of incoming freshman.
 In 2017, Iba Hall underwent significant renovations which lasted through most of that year, before reopening in time for the Fall 2018 semester.

 Iba, Parker, Wentz, and Stout Halls continue to offer traditional residence hall accommodations.
 In addition, three residence halls were opened in the fall of 2015, collectively known as the University Commons.
 North houses female students, south houses male students, and West is a co-ed facility that also houses the twenty-four-hour service desk for the area.
 Kerr-Drummond was slated to be closed with the opening of the University Commons, however Drummond was temporarily kept open in fall 2015 due to increased occupancy of campus housing while Kerr was closed.
 Drummond was then closed in 2018 due to facility issues.
 Kerr-Drummond is planned to be demolished sometime after Fall 2024.
 Apartments for single students are Bost, Davis, Morsani-Smith, Peterson-Friend, Kamm, Sitlington, and Young Halls.
 Housing in suite-style accommodations are provided in the named Village CASNR (College of Agricultural Science and Natural Resources), Village HS (Human Sciences), Village C, Village D, Village E and Village F. Deluxe suites are provided in Patchin & Jones, Bennett, Zink & Allen, and Stinchcomb & Booker Halls.
 Graduate students and families are offered accommodations in seven apartments "neighborhoods" with a variety of floor plans and amenities: Brumley, Demaree, Prosser, Stevens, West, and Williams.

+Student Organizations

+Oklahoma State University maintains a delegation to the Oklahoma Intercollegiate Legislature.
+With the delegation being one of the oldest in the organization.